 The core-factor-table Oracle uses is to be found here.

 Thus, if a database on a server is installed on two quad core processors running as previous example, 4 processor licenses must be paid for.
 On that server you are free to install multiple databases, regardless of the version!
 The processor-based license is paid per server and not per database.

 Extreme example: on a cluster ESX (VMware) with 3 nodes, each with two quad core processors, a VM is created.
 On a VM is an Oracle database installed, and one (1) virtual processor is assigned.
-In terms of technique uses this virtual server is actually only one core of the available 24 (3 nodes x 2 CPUs x 4 cores).
-License Technically you pay the underlying hardware.
+This virtual server is actually only uses one core of the available 24 (3 nodes x 2 CPUs x 4 cores).
+License-wise you pay the underlying hardware (24 cores).
 When the factor of the CPU concerning is e.g. 0.5, then you will be settled on 24 cores x 0.5 = 12 processors for this one database.